 - 8GB DDR4 2666MHz RAM | 1TB FireCuda...

-ASUS FX503 gaming laptop is a decent notebook that provides the best balance of performance, usability, sturdy casing, and a patented anti-cooling system with a keyboard that boasts anti-ghosting technology with 1.8mm Key travel distance making it an ideal option for entry-level gamers on a budget.
+ASUS FX503 gaming laptop is a decent notebook that provides the best balance of performance, usability, sturdy casing, and a patented anti-cooling system with a keyboard that boasts anti-ghosting technology with 1.8mm Key travel distance making it an ideal option for entry-level gamers who are looking for best gaming laptop under 750 dollars budget.

 Behind the flashy red-LED backlit keyboard, is a powerful 7th Generation Intel Core i5-7300HQ Quad Core CPU, 8 GB RAM and a 1TB of SSHD which I thought would be a little faster for running Darkest Dungeon without any mods.
 The storage seems relatively commonplace in this ASUS model with a small SSD for the operating system and essential apps although when combined with a 5400rpm 1TB HDD, you get appealing storage for entry-level gaming.